magicsandbox-ai/magicsandbox/apps/CreateDocs/docs.md

 The Sandbox has the following high level restrictions and associated Sandbox functions:

 - Limited network access.
-APIs like `fetch` don't work, and you can't use traditional links, since external pages can't load within the Sandbox.
+APIs like `fetch` don't work, and you can't use traditional links.
   - Use `requestApp` and `requestFunction` to call other Magic Apps and Magic Functions
   - Use `requestFetch` to fetch data from another website
-  - Use `requestOpenUrl` to open an external link in a new tab
+  - Use `requestOpenUrl` to open a link in a new tab
   - Use `requestPublish` to publish a Magic Function
   - Note: currently there are limited ways that your App can access the network without using a Sandbox function.
 You should not rely on these, as they may be blocked at any time without warning.
-- No direct access to web storage APIs
+- No direct access to web storage APIs.
   - Use `requestPutData`, `requestDeleteData`, `requestGetData`, `requestGetAllData`, and `requestGetAllKeysData` to store and retrieve data
 - Permissions to use certain browser features like creating popups or accessing the camera may be blocked.
 We expect the allowed permissions to evolve over time.
 Please share any [feedback](todo) you have.